Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Related Work

-\textbf{Competitors.} Transferability is an important property for adversarial examples~\cite{papernot2016transferability}.
-With it, the resultant adversarial example crafted via one model may fool others.
-For the traditional black-box threat model, Goodfellow \textit{et al.}~\cite{goodfellow2014explaining} argue that the vulnerability of DNNs is their linear nature and thus efficiently generate adversarial examples by performing FGSM which is a single-step attack.
-Papernot \textit{et al.}~\cite{papernot2017practical} train a local model with many queries to substitute for the target model.
-Dong \textit{et al.}~\cite{dong2018boosting} integrate a momentum term into I-FGSM~\cite{kurakin2016adversarial} to stabilize the update direction during the attack iterations.
-Xie \textit{et al.}~\cite{xie2019improving} apply diverse input patterns to improve the transferability of adversarial examples.
-Dong \textit{et al.}~\cite{dong2019evading} propose a translation-invariant attack to mitigate the effect of different discriminative regions between models.
-Gao \textit{et al.}~\cite{pifgsm} introduce patch-wise perturbation by amplifying the step size and reuse the cut noise to perturb more information in discriminative regions.
-For the practical black-box threat model, Naseer \textit{et al.}~\cite{cda} observe that using dataset from other domain to train generator networks against target domain models can also fool other black-box models from this target domain.
-Lu \textit{et al.}~\cite{dr} propose a dispersion reduction attack to make the low-level features featureless.
-Naseer \textit{et al.}~\cite{ssp} design a self-supervised perturbation mechanism for enabling a transferable defense approach.
-Zhang \textit{et al.}~\cite{Zhang2022BIA} propose a Beyond Attack framework that trains generator networks on just one domain but can fool models from unknown target domains.
-For the no-box threat model, Li \textit{et al.}~\cite{li2020practical} attempt to attack the target model without any model query or the accessible pre-trained substitute model.
-In their work, with a limited amount of data, they try different mechanisms (with or without supervised technique) to train the substitute model, and then utilize this substitute model to craft transferable adversarial examples.
+Transferability is an important property for adversarial examples~\cite{papernot2016transferability}.
+With it, the resulting adversarial example crafted via one model may fool others. \textit{For the traditional black-box threat model},~\cite{goodfellow2014explaining} argue that the vulnerability of DNNs is their linear nature and thus efficiently generate adversarial examples by performing FGSM which is a single-step attack. ~\cite{dong2018boosting} introduce a momentum term to stabilize the update direction.~\cite{xie2019improving} apply diverse input patterns to improve the transferability of adversarial examples.~\cite{dong2019evading} propose a translation-invariant attack to mitigate the effect of different discriminative regions between models. ~\cite{pifgsm} introduce patch-wise perturbation to perturb more information in discriminative regions. ~\cite{long2023frequency} propose a novel spectrum transformation and thus generate diverse spectrum saliency maps. \textit{For the practical black-box threat model}, ~\cite{cda} observe that using dataset from other domain to train generator networks against target domain models can also fool other black-box models from this target domain. ~\cite{dr} propose a dispersion reduction attack to make the low-level features featureless.~\cite{ssp} design a self-supervised perturbation mechanism for enabling a transferable defense approach.~\cite{Zhang2022BIA} train generator networks on just one domain but can fool models from unknown target domains. \textit{For the no-box threat model}, ~\cite{li2020practical} attempt to attack the target model without any model query or the accessible pre-trained substitute model.
+In their work, with a limited amount of data, they try different mechanisms (with or without supervised technique) to train the substitute model, and then utilize this model to craft transferable adversarial examples.
 Unlike these approaches, our method does not depend on transferability since we do not need any substitute model.
 In this paper, we craft adversarial examples from the perspective of classification logic of DNNs.